ppy/osu-wiki/wiki/Installation/Linux/en.md

 #### Polling Rate

 *Note: You should only do the following if you believe there is some latency or choppyness in your mouse movements.
-Doing so may increase CPU usage in X.org and FireFox.*
+Doing so may increase CPU usage in X.org and Firefox.*

 To adjust the mouse polling rate, run the following command: